-- 1. The student will be notified in writing of the charge against him/her. - 2.
-The student shall be afforded the opportunity to present information in support of his/her

-- case and to admit or deny the accusation. - 3.
-The Director of Student Life, the appropriate Site Coordinator, or their designee may seek professional assistance and advice, consult with the student's parents or guardians, or take other measures to insure fair disposition of the matter. - 4.
-Within a reasonable time after the allegation is made, the Director of Student Life, the appropriate Site Coordinator, or their designee shall present a written explanation of the decision to the student explaining the College's view concerning the matter and any penalty to be imposed upon the student.
+- 1. The student will be notified in writing of the charge against him/her. - The student shall be afforded the opportunity to present information in support of his/her case and to admit or deny the accusation. - The Director of Student Life or Site Coordinator may seek professional assistance and advice or take other measures to insure fair disposition of the matter. - 4.
+Within 5 working days after the student is heard by the Director of Student Life or Site Coordinator, the Director of Student Life or Site Coordinator shall present a written explanation of the decision to the student explaining the College's view concerning the matter and any penalty to be imposed upon the student.
 The written explanation will include detailed information regarding the appeal process should the student wish to challenge the decision.